kunalbodke/semusi-android-sdk/README.md

 // BATTERY_STATS – Used to find out battery statistics.
 // WRITE_EXTERNAL STORAGE – Used to write the logs and database files.
 // INTERNET – Used to upload/downlaod the data to and from the cloud.
-// ACCESS_COARSE_LOCATION / ACCESS_FINE_LOCATION – Used to find out location; required to find out in-vehicle activity.
+// ACCESS_COARSE_LOCATION – Used to find out location; required to find out in-vehicle activity.
 // RECEIVE_BOOT_COMPLETED - Find out if the system has finished booting, and start our service.
 // READ_LOGS – Read the ACRA logs.
 // WAKE_LOCK – To keep processor from sleeping and optimizing algorithm vs battery use.